rsdoiel/antenna/planet.md

 ---

-## Pope Leo XIV at Regina Caeli: May we pray for vocations, serving one another
+## Pope Leo XIV at Regina Caeli: May we pray for vocations, live a life of service

 date: 2025-05-11, from: Vatican News